kawasaki-kento/darts-score-detection/README.md

 ```

 # Tranfer Learning with SSD-Mobilenet
-We performed transfer learning with SSD-Mobilenet using data with rewritten annotations.
-We specified the directory containing the data collected in the data collection (labels rewritten) and ran train_ssd.py as shown below.
+I ran transfer learning with SSD-Mobilenet using data with rewritten annotations.
+I specified the directory containing the data collected in the data collection (labels rewritten) and ran train_ssd.py as shown below.
 Since the training epoch was 200 and long study, it is recommended to do it on a desktop PC with GPU.
 The detailed transfer learning method using SSD-Mobilenet is described below.

 [Re-training SSD-Mobilenet](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-ssd.md)